kreativitat/addon-nightscout/README.md

 ## Authors & contributors

-The original setup of this repository is by [Marcio Granzotto][kreativitat].
+The original setup of this repository is by [Kreativitat][kreativitat].

 For a full list of all authors and contributors, check [the contributor's page][contributors].